-- Individual presentations: relatively brief spoken reports detailing one’s work – can take place in a range of settings: the small group classroom, the workplace, as a section of a large lecture, in a one-to-one tutorial, in a team meeting.
-Presentations take different forms, from read-out mini-lecture to an improvised explanation or elaboration of a series of key points, to a question-and-answer session, to an audience-activity workshop, or a blend of all of these.
+Spoken reports detailing one’s work can take place in a range of settings: the small group classroom, the workplace as a section of a large lecture, in a one-to-one tutorial, or in a team meeting.
+Presentations take different forms, from a read-out mini-lecture to an improvised explanation or elaboration of a series of key points, to a question-and-answer session, to an audience-activity workshop, or a blend of all of these.
 The format may be flexible or fixed (often teachers will determine this).
-Whenever you need to deliver a presentation, however, there are a number of basic facets that you will need to make sure you consider.

 Planning your presentation